xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 **[e22]:** This means that we have to end with a 0, because a remainder 0 after division happens if and only if the number is wholly divisible.

-**[e23]:** The tiles are divided into two groups: we carry over the number of threes we've seen when the input contains a zero, and increment when it contains a one.
+**[e23]:** The tiles are divided into two groups: we carry over the number of ones we've seen when the input contains a zero, and increment when it contains a one.

 **[e24]:** Let's see the tiling in action to better understand how it works.